PrachiiGuptaa/Weather-Dashboard/README.md

 # **Description**

-The Weather Forecast App is a web application that allows users to view current weather information and a five-day forecast for a specific location.
+This Weather Forecast App is a web application that allows users to view current weather information and a five-day forecast for a specific location.
 It provides users with temperature, weather conditions, and other relevant details.

 # Features
 - View current weather information for a specific location.